The Lannan Center focuses its efforts on five types of programing: Events, Residencies, Learning, Outreach, and Knowledge.

 The Center offers a platform not only for staging events, but for carrying out writing, research, and translation projects.
 It sponsors residencies and visiting positions for writers at Georgetown to pursue their work, hold seminars & readings, teach classes, and otherwise interact with local communities.
 Most recently, this includes the Lannan Foundation Chair in Poetics and the Caine Prize Residency.

-Caine Prize Residency: The Caine Prize for African Writing is named in memory of the late Sir Michael Caine, former Chairman of Booker plc and was first awarded in 2000.
+- Caine Prize Residency: The Caine Prize for African Writing is named in memory of the late Sir Michael Caine, former Chairman of Booker plc and was first awarded in 2000.
 Since 2007, the Lannan Center and the GU English Department have partnered to sponsor a one-month residency at Georgetown for the winner.
 During their time here, the Caine Prize winner holds office hours, visits classes, and gives readings to the public.
-You can learn more about the Caine Prize at its website caineprize.com.
+You can learn more about the Caine Prize.

 Through courses taught by the Lannan Director and Lannan Poetry Chair, fellowships such as the Lannan Fellows Program, the Center fosters critical inquiry among students and faculty into the aesthetic, social, political, and cultural implications of the language arts.
 It gives pedagogical emphasis to innovative learning and writing, and embraces connections between poetry and other art forms.

-Lannan Fellows Program: Every year, Lannan Center joins with the Folger Shakespeare Library to offer 15 to 20 Georgetown students the opportunity to immerse themselves in the world of poetry through the Center and the Folger’s respective reading series; informal seminars and catered dinners with published authors; and receptions at which students can meet and mingle with artists and other figures from the DC literary community.
-For more information, including how to become a Lannan Fellow, click here.
+- Lannan Fellows Program: Every year, Lannan Center joins with the Folger Shakespeare Library to offer 15 to 20 Georgetown students the opportunity to immerse themselves in the world of poetry through the Center and the Folger’s respective reading series; informal seminars and catered dinners with published authors; and receptions at which students can meet and mingle with artists and other figures from the DC literary community.
+Learn more about how to become a Lannan Fellow.

-Lannan Graduate Associate: Every year, the Lannan Center selects a first year graduate student to assist with the execution of Lannan events and development of Lannan programs.
-To learn more about the associate position, click here.
+- Lannan Graduate Associate: Every year, the Lannan Center selects a first year graduate student to assist with the execution of Lannan events and development of Lannan programs.
+Learn more about the associate position.
 If they perform well, graduate associates are often kept on for a second year.

 As an endeavor based in Washington, DC, the Center cultivates relationships between the university and the wider domains of the city, seeking partnerships with community youth organizations on joint projects in arts education and programming.
 Most recently, the Center has joined up with 826DC to help lead workshops and sponsor internships.